ccho-mongodb/alas-but-one/README.md

 - locations: the file paths in which the word was found (needs update to exclude full path) including the line number
 - num_occurrences: the number of times the word occurred in that repo
 - misspelled: whether the word passed the spell check
+- modified_within_threshold: whether the file was modified in GitHub within the threshold number of days (blank otherwise)
 - ignore: whether the word is on the ignore list

 # How to Use the Ignore List